cjpatoilo/openfb/.github/contributing.md

 # Contributing

-We would love for you to contribute to **ngOpenFB** and help us make this even better!
+We would love for you to contribute to **openFB** and help us make this even better!
 Start reading this document to see it is not difficult as you might have imagined.

 ## Table of Contents